kul-group/MAZE-sim/docs/source/design_pattern.rst

     #.
 Integrate the optimized structure back into the original Zeolite Atoms object
     #.
 Save the altered Zeolite object as a .traj file with a unique name

-Steps 1 and 2 are challenging, and the ZASE package presents a helpful solution in the form of the ``Zeolite.build_from_cif_with_labels`` method, which reads a ``cif`` file and keeps track of the unique T sites in a dictionary.
+Steps 1 and 2 are challenging, and the MAZE package presents a helpful solution in the form of the ``Zeolite.build_from_cif_with_labels`` method, which reads a ``cif`` file and keeps track of the unique T sites in a dictionary.
 Achieving this with the base ASE package is not easy.

 In part 3's sub-steps the problem with the "on-the-fly" object creation emerges.
 Part a,b c are doable with the base ASE package.
 Part d is not, because there is no way to map the optimized Atoms structure back into its parent Zeolite structure.
 The MAZE project solves this sub-Atoms mapping issue through the use of a custom Index Mapper.